ucamrc/grasshopper-puppet/README.md

 ##### Configure your hosts file

 The hosts file is a file that allows you to map fake domain names to certain IP addresses.
-By mapping them to the local loopback address we can fake multiple tenants running on one system.
+By mapping them to the Virtualbox VM IP address we can fake multiple tenants running on one system.
+(This IP address is specified in `Vagrantfile`).
 Edit your hosts file (`/etc/hosts` on UNIX, C:\Windows\System32\drivers\etc\hosts on Windows) and add the following entries.

 ```
-127.0.0.1   admin.timetable.vagrant.com
+192.168.56.123   admin.timetable.vagrant.com
-127.0.0.2   2014.timetable.vagrant.com
+192.168.56.123   2014.timetable.vagrant.com
-127.0.0.2   2013.timetable.vagrant.com
+192.168.56.123   2013.timetable.vagrant.com
 ```

 ##### Configure the amount of memory Vagrant/VirtualBox can use.